JohnM97/CS499-ePortfolio/docs/pages/artifact-algorithms.md

 ## Overview

 This artifact also comes from the **Travlr Getaways** full stack application in CS 465.
-The Angular front-end consumed data from MongoDB through Express APIs, and trips were displayed dynamically to users.
+The Angular front end consumed data from MongoDB through Express APIs, and trips were displayed dynamically to users.

-In the original implementation, the Angular `Trip` model defined fields inconsistently (e.g., storing `length` and `perPerson` as strings).
+In the original implementation, the Angular `trip-listing-component.ts` component handled trips using inconsistent typing (e.g., storing `length` and `perPerson` as strings).
 This caused inefficiencies when displaying or sorting data.

-The enhanced version applies **stronger typing** to the `Trip` interface, ensuring consistency with the improved database schema.
-This creates a more reliable data flow from database → API → front-end and demonstrates how **data structures and algorithms** align across the stack.
+The enhanced version applies **stronger typing** in `trip-listing-component.ts`, ensuring consistency with the improved database schema.
+This creates a more reliable data flow from database → API → front end and demonstrates how **data structures and algorithms** align across the stack.

 ---